 The United Nations Interregional Crime and Justice Research Institute (UNICRI) in cooperation with John Cabot University (JCU), is organizing the second edition of the Spring School on Transnational Organized Crime and Terrorism: is there a nexus?, which will take place at JCU in Rome, Italy from 7 to 11 May 2018.

 Transnational organized crime and terrorism represent two of the most complex threats facing the international community today.
 When analyzing the nexus between terror and crime, the distinction between these concepts becomes blurred, and can at times converge − investigating and understanding this link may assist in the implementation of informed national and international legal standards in the fight against criminal and terrorist networks.

 The Spring School combines theory-based lectures with roundtable discussions, challenging case studies, and practical exercises.
-The faculty is composed of leading scholars and academics from John Cabot and other universities, as well as international legal experts from the United Nations system, international and non-governmental organizations, and civil society.
+The faculty is composed of leading scholars and academics from JCU and other universities, as well as international legal experts from the United Nations system, international and non-governmental organizations, and civil society.

 In this unique learning environment, participants will have the opportunity to interact with internationally recognised experts, meet peers and build lasting professional relationships with young professionals and students from around the world.
 This intensive experience fosters intercultural dialogue and promotes a deeper understanding of two of the most salient issues faced by the international community.

 For further information on application process, entry requirements, registration fees and certificate of participation, please visit the related section on the UNICRI website.